OpenRakis/Cryogenic/README.md

 # Build & Run

 ## Running it
+To run it, ensure that you have DUNE.DAT and DNCDPRG.EXE together in the same folder.

-To run it, just run the project with dune CD exe in parameter:
+Next, just run the project with dune CD executable as parameter:

 ```
 git clone https://github.com/OpenRakis/Crygenic